Quick answer

 Texas Tattoo Studio Requirements at a Glance

-• Renewal: Every two years for both studio and individual licenses
+- Renewal: Every two years for the studio license

-• Age requirement: Must be 18 or older to get licensed
+- Age requirement: Artists must be 18 or older

 You’ll also need local permits depending on your city or county.
 Austin, Houston, Dallas, and San Antonio each have their own zoning and business permit rules on top of the state requirements.
 Don’t assume the state license covers everything.
 Check with your city’s planning department before you commit to a location.

-The total startup cost for licensing alone runs between $500 and $1,200, depending on your situation.
+The total startup cost for the state studio license runs $900 for tattoo only or $1,200 if you also offer piercing, covering the full two-year term.
 That doesn’t include build-out, equipment, or insurance premiums.
 Budget accordingly.

 Texas Tattoo Studio Licensing Requirements

 Texas Health and Safety Code, Chapter 146, governs tattoo studios.
 DSHS is the regulatory body.
-Every person who tattoos and every location where tattooing happens must be separately licensed.
+DSHS licenses the studio location, not individual artists.
+Every place where tattooing happens must hold its own studio license, and every artist working there must meet the state’s training requirements.

-You need a valid tattoo artist license from DSHS before you touch a needle to skin in Texas.
-The application requires proof of bloodborne pathogen training from an approved provider.
+Texas does not issue an individual artist license.
+Instead, before you touch a needle to skin, you need proof of bloodborne pathogen training from an approved provider.
 You’ll also need current first aid and CPR certification.
-There’s no state-mandated apprenticeship length, but many shops require one to two years of hands-on training before sponsoring an artist.
+There’s no state-mandated apprenticeship length, but many shops require one to two years of hands-on training before they let an artist work the floor.

 Studio License

-The studio license is separate from your individual artist license.
+The studio license covers the location itself, separate from each artist’s training requirements.
 You apply for it through DSHS using their online portal.
 The application requires your studio’s physical address, a floor plan, and proof that you meet sanitation standards.
 You’ll need to show that your workspace has proper ventilation, handwashing stations, and an autoclave or approved sterilization system.

 DSHS will schedule an inspection after receiving your application.
 An inspector will visit your studio to verify compliance.
 They check everything: sharps disposal, surface materials, sterilization logs, and client consent form procedures.
 If you fail, you get a list of corrections and a follow-up inspection date.